How shipping discounts work

 How to apply shipping discount rules to your listings

-To apply a shipping discount rule, select Apply my promotional shipping rule when you're creating a listing.
-You can also add a new rule to any current listing by going to the active listings - opens in new window or tab page, selecting Revise listing, and choosing Apply my promotional shipping rule.
+If you're using the advanced listing tool, you can apply a shipping discount rule by selecting Apply my promotional shipping rule when you're creating a listing.
+You can also add a new rule to any current listing by going to the active listings - opens in new window or tab page, selecting Revise, and choosing Apply my promotional shipping rule.